 The NEC Society is a 501(c)(3) nonprofit organization committed to building a world without necrotizing enterocolitis (NEC), a devastating intestinal disease that primarily affects premature and medically fragile babies.

-Dr. Good believes the NEC Biorepository is essential to advancing the science that will lead to the development of novel diagnostic approaches.
+Dr. Good and the NEC Society team believe the NEC Biorepository is essential to advancing the science that will lead to the development of novel diagnostic approaches.
 Such a breakthrough will enable clinicians to identify therapeutic targets to most effectively prevent and treat the disease.
 The NEC Biorepository serves as an international resource to provide scientists with the necessary samples to aid in their quest to eliminate NEC.
 The NEC Biorepository provides an opportunity to facilitate collaborations between multiple centers and expand the available number of patients, biological samples, and corresponding clinical data.
 The ultimate goal is to develop a biomarker or genetic test to predict a baby’s risk of developing the disease and offer preventive strategies against it.
-In collaboration with informatic specialists, Dr. Good has developed the clinical and biospecimen databases for the NEC Society Biorepository to integrate the clinical data and the sample metadata for all of the participating centers.
+In collaboration with informatic specialists, Dr. Good has developed the clinical and biospecimen databases for the NEC Biorepository to integrate the clinical data and the sample metadata for all of the participating centers.

 Please visit the NEC Society’s donate page if you would like to support the NEC Biorepository.

-Please email Jennifer@NECsociety.org if you have questions or are interested in joining the NEC Society Research Collaborative.
+Please email Jennifer@NECsociety.org if you have questions.